aishikroy13/Fleet-Insurance-Forecast/README.md

-# Fleet Insurance Forecast Model for FP&A Analyst Role at Flock
+# Fleet Insurance Forecast Model

 This GitHub repository contains a forecast model that predicts the number of insurance claims for commercial fleets over the coming months.
 The model is built using simulated data that mimics real-world fleet insurance scenarios, including vehicle telematics, driver information, claims history, and external factors like weather.
-The project reflects Flock's data-driven approach to fleet insurance and demonstrates key skills required for the FP&A Analyst role, such as financial modeling, data analysis, and forecasting.

 ## Key Features
 - **Data Simulation:** Synthetic datasets for vehicles, drivers, telematics, claims, and weather.